tonyskidmore/terraform-azurerm-vmss-devops-agent/demo_environment/README.md

 ````
 _Note:_
 The Azure DevOps Terraform provider occasionally throws up `Internal Error Occurred` errors.
-If it does just re-run the `plan` and `apply` steps and it should go through ok.
+If it does just re-run the `plan` and `apply` steps and it should go through OK.